"Let's protect the ones you love from undesired probate problems... Today".

 A common and well-known estate planning tool is a will.
 With a will, you can distribute your property the way you desire and avoid confusion and additional cost.
 You can also have a say so regarding who is in charge of distributing your property.
 A will can also protect your minor children and disabled adult children in the event you and your spouse both die.
 Otherwise, the state will make these decisions for you.

-A trust is in an intentionally created fiduciary relationship with regard to property in which the legal title is in the trustee but the benefit of ownership is in another person called the beneficiary.
+A Trust is in an intentionally created fiduciary relationship with regard to property in which the legal title is in the trustee but the benefit of ownership is in another person called the beneficiary.
 There are several ways trusts can be set up depending on your specific desires.
 A revocable trust can even be a good substitute for a will, making matters less public and less expensive to administer.
-If you believe you may be subject to an estate tax a revocable trust may be an option for you because it reduces the value of the gross estate without giving the trust property outright to the beneficiary.
+If you believe you may be subject to an estate tax a revocable trust may be an option for you because it reduces the value of the gross estate without giving the Trust property outright to the beneficiary.
 Call us today so that we can walk you through your next steps.

 Is Estate Planning Only About Death?

 Not at all.
 It's not uncommon for people to experience some form of incapacity such as Dementia prior to dying.
 Dementia is a progressive disease that destroys memory and other important mental functions.
 According to the Alzheimer Association, 1 in 3 seniors dies with Alzheimer's or another dementia.
 It kills more than breast cancer and prostate cancer combined.
-Don't wait until its too late.
-The Pouncil Law Firm can prepare essential tools that cover incapacity such a durable power of attorney, medical power of attorney, medical directive, HIPPA release forms.
+Don't wait until it's too late.
+The Pouncil Law Firm can prepare essential tools that cover incapacity such as a durable power of attorney, medical power of attorney, medical directive, HIPPA release forms.

 Without this information, it is very possible that decisions will be made by people whom you don't know or trust.
 Often this is overlooked because incapacitation can occur suddenly.
 Don't let this happen to you or someone you love.
 Call us today!